-8 things you need to know about medical device risk classification in the EU (MDR)
+8 things you need to know about medical device risk classification under the EU MDR

-The inherent risk of a device is a crucial element to be considered in the practical implementation of the new European Regulation (EU) No. 2017/745 on medical devices (MDR) in order to set a reasonable and proportionate level of evidence to achieve compliance.
+The inherent risk of a device is a crucial element to be considered in the practical implementation of the new European Regulation (EU) No. 2017/745 on medical devices (EU MDR) in order to set a reasonable and proportionate level of evidence to achieve compliance.

-In this context, the term “risk” means two things, the risk class of a device and the potential and actual risk a manufacturer has to manage.
-These things are not fundamentally different but are dealt with in distinct parts of the regulation.
+In this context, the term “risk” means two things: the risk class of a device and the potential and actual risk a manufacturer has to manage.
+These things are not fundamentally different but are dealt with in distinct parts of the EU MDR.
 In this blog post, the focus is on the classification of devices based on risk that introduces the division of devices into four product classes for conformity assessment procedures.

 The risk classes are: